-In our study, the success rate in the surgically treated children is 100%, because only children whose clinical diagnosis of acute uncomplicated appendicitis was confirmed intraoperatively and histopathologically were selected as patients in the control group.
+In our study, the success rate in the operated children is 100%, because only children whose clinical diagnosis of acute uncomplicated appendicitis was confirmed intraoperatively and histopathologically were selected as patients in the control group.
 The success rate of the initial conservative treatment was also 100%.
 Considering that this was a retrospective study, the conservative treatment group selected patients with signs and symptoms of acute appendicitis who were not operated on during their initial hospitalization according to the clinical monitoring of the patient.
 It is possible that the patient selection process in some future studies could be different.
 For example, a prospective study with more detailed clinical, laboratory, and radiological assessment could allow us to determine patients that are safe to be treated conservatively.
 The percentage of complications observed in our patients was approximately 10% in each of the groups.
-As complications of the operation, we noticed wound secretion, epigastric pain, obstipation, a small purulent collection in the ileocecal region, and the presence of a small amount of free intraabdominal fluid.
+As complications of the operation, we noticed wound secretion, epigastric pain, obstipation, a small purulent collection in the ileocecal region, and the presence of small amount of free intra-abdominal fluid.
 There were no cases of ileus reported.
 All postoperative complications were successfully treated conservatively.
 There were no complications during conservative antibiotic therapy.
 After initially successful conservative treatment, during a follow-up period of 10 months, six children (28.57%) were brought back to the surgeon suspected for recurrent appendicitis.
 Four of them did not have recurrent appendicitis, but two children (9.52%) did develop the disease again.
 One of these children again had uncomplicated appendicitis, while the other one was complicated.
-Both of these were recorded as a complication of conservative treatment, underwent laparoscopic surgery, and recovered without further complications.
+Both of these were recorded as complication of conservative treatment, underwent laparoscopic surgery and recovered without further complications.
 During the follow-up period, another child underwent surgery, also laparoscopically.
 This child was asymptomatic, but the surgery was performed at the request of the parents one month after the successful conservative treatment.
-Thus, success rate of the conservative management decreased to 90.48% after 10 months.
-The percentage of surgically treated recurrent appendicitis recorded in this study is slightly below the literature estimate of 16-21% [8, 14].
+So, after all, success rate of conservative management decreased to 90.48% after 10 months.
+The percentage of recurrent appendicitis that was surgically treated recorded in this study is slightly below the literature estimate of 16-21% [8, 14].

-Complications were not associated with the duration of administering parenteral or enteral antibiotics.
-For future research, it could be interesting to analyze its correlation with the type of antibiotic used, as well as with combinations of antibiotics.
-It is reported in literature that larger outer appendiceal diameter and higher values of WBC are risk factors for recurrent appendicitis after initially successful conservative treatment, as well as that older children have grater chances of developing recurrent disease compared to the younger ones [29].
-As previously reported, a delay in presenting to the emergency department has been shown to harm the success of conservative treatment [14].
-All these statements could be an inspiration for our future research.
+Complications were not associated with duration of parenteral nor enteral antibiotics.
+For future research, it could be interesting to analyze its correlation with the type of antibiotic that were used as well as with combinations of antibiotics.
+It is reported in literature that larger outer appendical diameter and higher values of WBC were risk-factors for recurrent appendicitis after initially successful conservative treatment, as well as that older children have grater chances of developing recurrent disease compared to the younger ones [29].
+As previously reported, delay in presenting to the emergency department has been shown to harm the success of conservative treatment [14].
+All these statements could be an inspiration for our future researches.

 Considering the financial aspect of treatment, appendectomy is such a frequently performed operation that no matter how insignificant its monetary value may be, it cannot be completely neglected due to the significant burden on the health system.
-Most authors report that conservative treatment is to be significantly cheaper compared to operative one, especially if one keeps in mind the growing popularity of laparoscopic compared to open (classical) surgery.
-Certain studies reported significantly lower costs of conservative treatment during initial hospitalization, but due to the high percentage of recurrent appendicitis, with consequent appendectomies, this difference was lost during the follow-up period [30].
-Our study showed that conservative treatment was significantly less expensive than surgery.
-The difference was significant even with rehospitalizations due to appendectomies performed during the follow-up period, including appendectomy performed on a child without recurrent appendicitis.
+Conservative treatment compared to operative one is reported significantly cheaper by most authors, especially keeping in mind the growing popularity of laparoscopic compared to open (classical) surgery.
+Certain studies reported significantly lower costs of conservative treatment during initial hospitalization, but due to the high percentage of recurrent appendicitis with consequent appendectomies, this difference was lost during the follow-up period [30].
+Our study showed that conservative treatment was significantly cheaper than surgery.
+The difference was significant even with re-hospitalizations due to appendectomies performed during the follow-up period, including appendectomy performed on a child without recurrent appendicitis.